 Well, not so fast (for most of us).

 Blogging, like just about every other side hustle, takes WORK if you want to earn an income.
-The only reason my blog is earning a decent part-time income right now is because I was determined to spend time and money learning everything there is to blogging and content marketing.
+The only reason my blog is earning a steady income right now is because I was determined to spend time and money learning everything there is to blogging and content marketing.
 (And graphic design, and SEO….the list goes on forever!)

 It’s been a huge investment in time.
 I’ve missed out on a lot of life in the last year, but I’m slowly gaining it back.